Kiuwan logo

 A Developer’s Guide to Open-Source Code Management

-Using open-source code in your development can save a tremendous amount of time and help you create a better final product.
-Around 72% of companies are estimated to use open-source code in their software.
+Using open-source code in your development can save time and help you create a better final product.
+Approximately 72% of companies are thought to use open-source code in their software.

-Using code without running it through open-source code management tools can expose your company to a wide range of dangers, including security breaches and compliance issues.
+Using code without running it through open-source code management tools can expose your company to various dangers, including security breaches and compliance issues.

 What Are the Risks of Using Open-Source Code?

-Before you can effectively use open-source code, you need to understand how to mitigate the risks that are prevalent.
+Before effectively using open-source code, you must understand how to mitigate the prevalent risks.

 Security Breaches